Reactive monitoring starts with checking the availability and the response time of vital services such as

 NetCrunch allows executing

 Set SNMP Variable action as the alerting action.
-Additionally, NetCrunch can forward all received traps to another SNMP manager making device configuration easier.
+Additionally, NetCrunch can forward all received traps to another SNMP manager, making device configuration easier.

-Turning received traps from External Events windows into alerts is easy, the program will create a node if it is not defined in the Atlas yet.
+Turning received traps from External Events windows into alerts is easy, the program will create a new node if it is not defined in the Atlas yet.
 This process simply creates the alert by trap OID.
 You can also define more complex alerts by filtering certain trap variables.

 SNMP v3 protocol uses a different model for notifications than earlier SNMP versions.
-You need to define a proper authentication profile first since they have to be decoded using a password and valid encryption settings.
+You need to define a proper authentication profile first, since they have to be decoded using a password and valid encryption settings.

 Read more in Receiving SNMPv3 Notifications